ABOUTAbout the Wisconsin Technology Council

 The Wisconsin Technology Council is the science and technology advisor to the Governor and the Legislature.
 Launched in 2001, the Tech Council was created by a bipartisan act of the governor and the Legislature.
-It is an independent, non-profit and non-partisan board with members from tech companies, venture capital firms, all levels of education, research institutions, government and law.
+It is an independent, non-profit and non-partisan board with members from tech companies, venture capital firms, higher education, research institutions, government and law.

 1) It provides policy guidance to lawmakers, the governor, state agencies and other institutions in Wisconsin.
-It has most notably done so through “Vision 2020: A Model Wisconsin Economy” and white papers that have served as background for policymakers – and led to constructive changes.
+It has most notably done so through “Vision 2020: A Model Wisconsin Economy” and biennial white papers that have served as background for policymakers – and led to constructive changes.

 3) It serves as an economic catalyst through programs such as:

-- Wisconsin Innovation Network (WIN) A community-based organization dedicated to fostering innovation and entrepreneurship.
+- Innovation Network The Tech Council’s general membership arm dedicated to fostering innovation and entrepreneurship.

 - Wisconsin Entrepreneurs’ Conference A program focused on stimulating more entrepreneurial activity in Wisconsin across all segments of our economy.